postgres-plr/plr/userguide.md

 **Tip:** Additionally, libR must be findable by your runtime linker.
 On Linux, this involves adding an entry in /etc/ld.so.conf for the location of libR (typically $R_HOME/bin or $R_HOME/lib), and then running ldconfig.
-Refer toman ldconfigor its equivalent for your system.
+Refer to `man ldconfig` or its equivalent for your system.

 **Tip:** R_HOME must be defined in the environment of the user under which PostgreSQL is started, before the postmaster is started.
 Otherwise PL/R will refuse to load.
 See plr_environ(), which allows